-How can one person write such different books?
-The first is a practical guide to performing a service in your community, and the second is a biographical examination of spiritual process.
-I've embraced both writing and spiritual studies from an early age -- starting perhaps by walking alone, at the age of eight (with my family's apartment key on a string around my neck), to the Green Street library and also to a nearby church in the Cow Hollow area of San Francisco.
+The first book is a practical guide to performing a service in your community, and the second is a biographical examination of spiritual processes.
+I've embraced both writing and spiritual studies from an early age -- starting by walking alone, at the age of eight (with my family's apartment key on a string around my neck), to the Green Street library and also to a nearby church in the Union Street/Cow Hollow area of San Francisco.
 The library lent me eight new books a week, and the open door at Saint Bridget's gave me a quiet place to sit in silence and gaze at the light falling through stained glass windows.
 I later graduated from U.C.
 Berkeley with an English major (Mark Twain was my thesis subject) and a minor in comparative religions.

 At 17 I started on the writing path by reading my poems in bookstores, libraries, bars, and on the radio, and traveling as much as I could on a microscopic budget.
 Later I entered the world of trade magazines as a proofreader and an assistant editor.
 Then I grew a career in book editing, web writing, copy writing, and leadership communications.
 For years I wrote in the voice of the company, or the voice of the boss.
 Sometimes I wondered if I had a voice of my own.